 You must be wondering how I can log into this 192.1 68.0.1 it easily right?
 Follow these simple steps to log in to your 192.1 68.0.1 IP address quickly.

-- Enter the IP address in your browser address bar.
+- Enter the IP address in your browser address bar or click on “Access Router Panel“ button below.
 It can be on your PC or your mobile phone.
 Just make sure that the device is connected to the same router’s network.

 - When you enter 192.1 68.0.1 in the address bar and hit enter, you will be prompted to enter a user id and password.
-Enter your default user id and password credentials in the text field, and hit enter.
+Enter your default user id and password credentials (You can find them from the drop down list mentioned below) in the text field, and hit Enter.

-- If you do not know your default potentials, try entering admin for both user id and password.
-It works fine for my D-Link Modem, but I am not very sure if it will work on every model every single time.
+- If you do not know your default potentials, try entering “admin” for both user id and password.
+It works fine for my iBall Modem, but I am not very sure if it will work on every model every single time.

 - There is a list down below which will help you identify your modem and default credentials to do don’t worry about that too much.
 We have got you covered.

-- Once the credentials are verified, you should be on the settings page of your router.
+- Once the credentials are verified, you should be on the Settings or Dashboard page (iBall in my case) of your router.
 You should not be able to access all the basic as well as the advanced settings.
 But beware, if you play around with something which does not know or understand you may have to call your ISP agent later on to fix the mess which you brought on to yourself.